-Australian Accounting Standards set out accounting policies that AASB has concluded would result in financial statements containing relevant and reliable information about transactions, events and conditions to which they apply.
+Australian Accounting Standards set out accounting policies that the AASB has concluded would result in financial statements containing relevant and reliable information about transactions, events and conditions to which they apply.
 Material accounting policies adopted in the presentation of this financial report are presented below.
 They have been consistently applied unless otherwise stated.

-The financial statements, except for the cash flow information, have been prepared on an accruals basis and are based on the historical cost convention.
+The financial statements, except for the cash flow information, which is prepared on a cash basis, have been prepared on an accruals basis and are based on the historical cost convention.
 Except as stated, figures do not take into account changing money values.